sebastiansalas94/sebastiansalas94.github.io/_posts/portfolio/2024-10-27-Company-Of-Heroes.md

 **Development Time:** 3 Week\
 **My Role:** Game Designer, Lead Programmer

 **My Responsabilities:**
 * Applied the MDA Framework to convey an experience to the player.
 * Designed the dynamics, mechanics and rules for the board game.
+* Implemented the Deck System to center the game around a single-player experience.
 * Created the prototype in Table Top Simulator and publish it as a Workshop Mod in Steam.

 This project was made for the class *Game Design and Analysis* at Northeastern University for the *MS* in *Game Science and Design*.